A 12-year-old boy died of traumatic brain injury when the pony and trap he was travelling on collided with a truck.

 Sean David Doyle of Melrose Avenue in Clondalkin, Dublin 22, was due to make his confirmation less than two months later.
 An inquest into his death at Dublin Coroner’s Court heard that Gardaí are seeking a criminal prosecution in relation to the boy’s death.

 Sean Doyle died on February 26 last following an incident at St Cuthbert’s Road in Clondalkin around 1.40pm.
 He was one of three friends travelling on the pony and trap, the other two boys escaped unharmed.

-The boy’s grandfather, Joseph Doyle gave evidence of how he identified the body of his grandson at Our Lady’s Children’s Hospital in Crumlin to Garda Maeve McBride of Clondalkin Garda Station on February 29 2016.
+The boy’s grandfather, Joseph Doyle gave evidence of how he identified the body of his grandson at Our Lady’s Children’s Hospital in Crumlin to Garda Maeve McBride of Clondalkin Garda Station on February 29 of this year.

-“We will be asking the DPP to consider a criminal prosecution directly in relation to this matter,” Insp Costello said.
+“We will be asking the DPP to consider a criminal prosecution directly in relation to this matter,” Inspector Costello said.

-Coroner Dr Myra Cullinane extended her sympathies to the boy’s grandparents and adjourned the inquest for further mention until December 15 2016.
+Coroner Dr Myra Cullinane adjourned the inquest until December 15 next.

 © Irish Examiner Ltd. All rights reserved